-HS Management Partners, LLC 598 Madison Avenue, 14th Floor New York, N.Y.
-10022 (212) 888-0060 www.hsmanage.com
+HS Management Partners, LLC 640 Fifth Avenue, 18th Floor New York, N.Y.
+10019 (212) 888-0060 www.hsmanage.com

-March 31, 2015
+March 29, 2016

-This Brochure (ADV Part 2A) provides information about the qualifications and business practices of HS Management Partners, LLC (known prior to February 2, 2009 as Agility Asset Management, LLC and referred to in this document as "HSMP").
+This Brochure (ADV Part 2A) provides information about the qualifications and business practices of HS Management Partners, LLC (referred to in this document as "HSMP").
 If you have any questions about the contents of this Brochure, please contact Ronald R. Staib, Chief Compliance Officer of HSMP at (212) 888-0060.
 The information in this Brochure has not been approved or verified by the United States Securities and Exchange Commission ("SEC") or by any state securities authority.